Palatine Property Division Attorneys

 The basic property division rules in Illinois are quite simple.
 Property acquired before the marriage or by gift is nonmarital property and everything else is marital property.
 Marital property must be divided equitably.
 However, as the old saying goes, the devil is in the details.
 These simplistic rules cannot possibly cover all property division disputes.
 As a result, property division disputes are often the most time-consuming and expensive element of a divorce case.

-At the Law Offices of Martin Delaney, our compassionate Palatine property division attorneys understand the complex nature of these disputes as well as your need to resolve these matters as efficiently as possible.
+At the Delaney Heckman, our compassionate Palatine property division attorneys understand the complex nature of these disputes as well as your need to resolve these matters as efficiently as possible.
 So, we always look for permanent, cost-effective solutions that uphold your legal and financial rights.
 We are usually able to resolve these matters out of court.
 However, if a trial is necessary, we go to the mat for you.

 As mentioned, the general property classification rule is rather basic.
 However, in most cases, it takes a lot more than a calendar to properly classify property as marital or nonmarital.
 Unless your Palatine property division attorney gets this portion correct, the property settlement will be hopelessly flawed, and the parties will most likely end up back in court.